Original article continues below...

 This process has already started with the Xbox Play Anywhere scheme making it possible for gamers to buy select games across the Xbox One and PC when they’re purchased digitally through the Microsoft store.

-However, debating over specific releases aside, the vast majority of this generation’s biggest games have come to both Xbox and PlayStation.
-Titanfall 2, Battlefield 1, Overwatch and Hitman have all appeared on both the PS4 and Xbox One this year, and going forward most third-party publishers are expected to support each of the more powerful console iterations.
+Assassin’s Creed Origins, Battlefield 1, Overwatch and Wolfenstein 2 have all appeared on both the PS4 and Xbox One, and going forward most third-party publishers are expected to support each of the more powerful console iterations.

 At this year's E3, Microsoft announced the Xbox One X would have 22 exclusive titles for the console this year, which is a considerable number.
 Only time will tell whether this is more or less exclusivity than Sony will offer.
 Some of the titles such as Sea of Thieves and Ori and the Will of the Wisps could be genuinely hardware sellers.

-Both systems will also support virtual reality experiences.
+Both systems will eventually support virtual reality experiences.
 While the PS4 Pro has the dedicated PlayStation VR headset, Microsoft doesn’t have any exclusive hardware.
 Instead, Microsoft will use an existing VR headset like the Oculus Rift or HTC Vive, though no specific headsets have been named as partners.